-A visually striking accompaniment to Indian dishes; this beetroot raita is super delicious.
+A visually striking accompaniment to Indian dishes; this Beetroot Raita is super delicious.

 From yogurt based sides called raita to pickled vegetables and fried sides like papads; we enjoy them all.